bootlin/snagboot/docs/snagflash.md

  * `-b –blockdev device`
    Sets the block device for transfers to raw block devices.

-and optionally:

- * `--size`
-   You can specify this to copy only a portion of the source file.
-This only works for raw transfers, and can be specified in decimal or hexadecimal.

 Make sure that snagflash has the necessary access rights to the target devices/mount directories.
 If you are passing a raw block device, make sure that it is not mounted.